vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant.rst

 Configuration
 =============

-To enable the restaurant and bar-specific features, go to :menuselection:`Point of Sale --> Configuration --> Settings`, select the POS, and activate :guilabel:`Is a Bar/Restaurant`.
+To enable the restaurant and bar-specific features, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings`, select the POS, and activate :guilabel:`Is a Bar/Restaurant`.

 These features are displayed in the :guilabel:`Restaurant & Bar` section.